 Watermelon and Citrus Shrimp Ceviche

-This fresh and flavorful Watermelon and Citrus Shrimp Ceviche always puts me in a vacation kind of mood!
+This fresh and flavorful Watermelon and Citrus Shrimp Ceviche recipe is loaded with nuggets of fresh shrimp and juicy watermelon, plus the bright flavors of orange and lime.
+It always puts me in a vacation kind of mood!

 Looking for more easy shrimp recipes?
 Try these Grilled Shrimp Kebabs!